tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

 Increased utilisation of system resources can be achieved by using an IPFS cluster running on system and employee machines with a database such as OrbitDB to provide a uniform front-end for engineers to quickly and reliably access data.

 Dependendable long-term storage of data (cold-storage) is required for data audits whereby lack of confirmation of ownership of a particular data set can impose penalties.
-Leveraging the symbiosis of IPFS and FileCoin can persist the unform front-end experience for employees since data access can be requested using the same key (CID).

-Furthermore, long-term data storage of data can be
+Leveraging the symbiosis of IPFS and Filecoin can persist the familiar front-end experience for employees since data access can be requested using the same key (CID).
+Storing data once it is created will guarantee the validity of data files by comparing CID of files.

-An automotive engineer is losing efficiency it is a waste of resources for the automotive engineer to be doing anything but analysing test data.

-Automotive engineering facilities produce and consume a large amount of data, for example one piece of test equipment may record data at megahertz frequencies and generate several gigabytes of data in under a minute.
-Data must be stored safely and readily available for analysis.

-Data files are often misplaced

-Market pressure and regulatory bodies perpetually demand higher performing products at lower cost.
-Product development cycles generate test data that are stored on centralised servers.
-Bespoke server-side software packages that can provide the required data management tools such as storage, backup, verification, publishing and access control are available for a premium.
-Servers operating in isolation unnecessarily restrict access to test data.
-Inter-facility data sharing rarely occurs due to network security concerns.
-Data retrieval requires licensed and configured client software and access to company networks.
-Global manufacturing networks require components to be shipped in order to test.
-Shipping takes time, risks damage, and costs money.
-Tests could be carried out locally but data cannot be readily shared between facilities.

 _Q_